thandekamamnguni-glitch/Student-co-marketplace/README.md

 # Student-co-marketplace
-A school project we working on to help students get services and resources overed by providers
+A school project we working on to help students get services and resources offered by providers